samjhill/brickquest/docs/GAME_RULES.md

 - Gain +2 Energy (reset to maximum if you had less)
 - Gain +2 Bricks from shared pool
 - Draw cards up to hand limit (5 cards)
+- **Hand size limit**: Maximum 5 cards - discard excess if you have more
 - Shuffle discard pile into deck if needed
 - Process any "start of turn" effects

+**Important**: Energy can never go below 0.
+You must have sufficient energy to play cards.

 ### 2. Action Phase
 - Play action cards, build structures, install programs